Feature set summary for Apple iPad mini 2 Review

 Power and Performance

-The Apple iPad mini with Retina display has an Apple A7 processor, just like the iPhone 5S.
+The Apple iPad 2 has an Apple A7 processor, just like the iPhone 5S.
 It’s only a 1.3 GHz dual-core but that didn’t slow the iPhone 5S down and it doesn’t slow this down either.
 The slate loads web pages in a flash, plays video smoothly and doesn’t show even a hint of slowdown when playing games.
 It’s only got 1GB of RAM but that seemingly isn’t holding it back much either.

 There’s also a version of the tablet which comes with 3G and 4G LTE, which allows you to blast through web pages and streaming music and video even when on the move or outside.